 To prevail on this small strip of predominant agricultural land, the Batonhon has thought himself to be practical.
 She has resolutely formed an alliance with the typhoon-beaten soil to gain her education, which can serve as a passport to better life in which better life cannot be offered by agriculture alone.
-Education has to play its part, proof of which the town has produced an unsurpassed number of Professionals of the different fields of expertise.
+Education has to play its part, proof of which the town has produced an unsurpassed number of Professionals of the different fields of expertise. (the famous Maribina Falls in our town, i remembered vividly the memories during my high school years)

 As you look around the foliage of the hills and mountains, the ebbing tides of the river, the swamps and blue-green sea, the valleys, precipice and cloudy blue sky, one would reflect that it is indeed inevitable for a resourceful Batonhon not to move on and seek a broader prospective venture elsewhere or abroad.